 Belonging to the group according to the team role theory: Fire group

-All types from this group are characterized by assertiveness in achieving their goals.
-Such people are charismatic, self-confident, and have a high work capacity.
-It's easy for individuals from the fire group to control other people, inspire others and manipulate them both for personal interests and for the good of the team.
+Individuals in this group are known for their assertiveness in achieving their goals.
+They are charismatic, self-confident, and have a high work capacity.
+It is easy for these people to control others, inspire them, and manipulate them for both personal and team benefits.

 Warriors are the Director's main assistants in achieving ambitious goals.
 These are people who are easily inspired by teams' plans and are "ready and eager for battle" to implement them with great energy and enthusiasm.